laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ## Workspaces or modules?

-While evaluating whether to use workspaces or modules, I wanted to consider a few key properties: the configurability and composability of the solution, security, the developer experience, and the amount of work involved in performing the migration.
+While evaluating whether to use workspaces or modules, some key points of comparisons emerged:
+* the configurability and composability of the solution
+* security
+* the developer experience
+* the amount of work involved in performing the migration.

 ### Configuration and composability